-Spray a frying pan with a generous amount of Frylight, then add the chopped onions and chillies and cook for a few minutes until they start to soften
+Spray a frying pan with a generous amount of Frylight, then add the chopped spring onions, peppers and chillies and cook for a few minutes until they start to soften

-Add the potatoes to the pan and sprinkle with the Salt and Pepper Spice Mix.
+Add the potatoes to the pan and sprinkle with the Salt and Pepper Spice Mix (you can use as much or as little as you like).
 Keep stirring and tossing the ingredients so they do not catch and burn.
 You may need to add a bit more Frylight to the pan

 Continue cooking until the chips are golden brown, then serve